vivid-planet/comet/.changeset/proud-dolphins-pump.md

 "@comet/admin": minor
 ---

+Add `color` prop to `CometLogo`

-Export white version of the COMET logo
+It now supports a colored and a white version of the logo.